Universal Mott quantum criticality in a modified periodic Anderson model: Introduction

-The MPAM~\cite{sen2016quantum,kksujan2023emergent} exhibits a quantum phase transition within the paramagnetic regime, separating a Fermi-liquid metal from a Mott insulator.
-At the quantum critical point (QCP), a singular density of states emerges, characterized by the formation of a soft gap\cite{kksujan2023emergent}.
-This soft gap form of the hybridization is incorporated in the pseudogap Anderson model\cite{withoff1990phase,fritz2004phase,glossop2005local,glossop2011critical,chowdhury2015critical}, which results in an impurity quantum phase transition, which is otherwise absent.
-In contrast, within the MPAM, this form emerges naturally within DMFT at the QCP\cite{kksujan2023emergent}.
+The MPAM is a periodic Anderson model (PAM)~\cite{georges1996dynamical,smith2003kondo,vidhyadhiraja2004dynamics,logan2016mott} coupled to an additional conduction band via an inter-orbital coupling $t_\perp$.
+In the particle-hole symmetric limit, the PAM is a Kondo insulator~\cite{smith2003kondo,logan2016mott}.
+Adding a conduction band to a PAM induces a finite spectral weight in the erstwhile localized f-band for any non-zero $t_\perp$~\cite{sen2016quantum}.
+Consequently, a finite interaction strength is required to drive a metal-to-insulator transition~\cite{sen2016quantum}.
+Indeed, the interacting MPAM~\cite{sen2016quantum,kksujan2023emergent} exhibits a quantum phase transition within the paramagnetic regime, separating a Fermi-liquid metal from a Mott insulator.
+At the quantum critical point (QCP), a singular density of states emerges, characterized by the formation of a soft gap~\cite{kksujan2023emergent}.
+This soft gap form of the hybridization is incorporated in the pseudogap Anderson model~\cite{withoff1990phase,fritz2004phase,glossop2005local,glossop2011critical,chowdhury2015critical}, which results in an impurity quantum phase transition, which is otherwise absent.
+In contrast, within the MPAM, this form emerges naturally within DMFT at the QCP~\cite{kksujan2023emergent}.
 The soft-gap spectral function of the MPAM at the QCP corresponds to the local moment fixed point of the pseudogap Anderson model.
-This form of the spectral function has been reported in the SBHM~\cite{eisenlohr2019mott} at the lower edge of the co-existent region ($U=U_{c1}$).
+This form of the spectral function has been reported in the SBHM~\cite{eisenlohr2019mott} at the lower edge of the co-existence region ($U=U_{c1}$).

-While previous studies\cite{sen2016quantum,kksujan2023emergent} have provided significant insights, the absence of finite-temperature real-frequency data leaves several fundamental questions unresolved.
+While previous studies~\cite{peters2013kondo,sen2015spectral,sen2016quantum,hu2017effects,kksujan2023emergent,majumder2025mott} have provided significant insights, the absence of finite-temperature real-frequency data leaves several fundamental questions unresolved.
 These include: Does the MPAM display Fermi-liquid scaling in its spectral function?
 How does the QCP influence the adjacent phases, as reflected in the correlation functions?
 Does the MPAM exhibit $\omega/T$ scaling, a hallmark of local quantum criticality?
-What are the key transport signatures of a QCP?
+What are the key transport signatures of Mott quantum criticality?
 Does the resistivity exhibit a scaling collapse analogous to that observed in the SBHM, thereby suggesting a common universality class for Mott quantum criticality?
 To address these questions, we employ the numerical renormalization group (NRG) method within the dynamical mean-field theory (DMFT) framework~\cite{georges1996dynamical} to study the MPAM directly at finite temperatures and on the real-frequency axis.